openstack/nova/doc/source/admin/service-groups.rst

 By default, Compute uses the database driver to track if a node is live.
-In a compute worker, this driver periodically sends a ``db update`` command to the database, saying “I'm OK” with a timestamp.
+In a compute worker, this driver periodically sends a ``db update`` command to the database, saying "I'm OK" with a timestamp.
 Compute uses a pre-defined timeout (``service_down_time``) to determine if a node is dead.

 The driver has limitations, which can be problematic depending on your